 The autumn leaf colors are usually the most intense and dramatic in hilly areas, making the North Shore of Minnesota a classic fall destination for leaf peepers.
-The St. Croix Valley, just to the east of the Twin Cities, is very beautiful as well, and usually a little less crowded with autumn enthusiasts offering great trails for hiking in relative solitude.Continue to 5 of 7 below.
+For something closer to the Twin Cities, day trip options are available.
+The St. Croix Valley, just to the east of St. Paul, is very beautiful and usually a little less crowded with autumn enthusiasts, offering great trails for hiking in relative solitude.

 Halloween events take place all month in the Twin Cities and begin with a Zombie Pub Crawl in early October.
 This kick-off to the Halloween season gathers a frightening amount of zombies to Minneapolis' Cedar-Riverside neighborhood.
-Haunted houses in the cities begin opening in October, as do haunted corn mazes, and there are a number of Halloween events on the calendar at zoos, museums, parks, and attractions throughout the area.
+Haunted houses in the cities begin opening in October, and one of the most uniquely terrifying is The Haunted Basement.
+There are a number of Halloween events on the calendar at zoos, museums, parks, and attractions throughout the area.

 Whether you're looking for a way to show your gratitude and want to volunteer during Thanksgiving week or you're just looking to give back to the community any time this season, there are plenty of opportunities to donate your time to helping out others.
-From food drives and charity runs to lending a hand at local homeless shelters or holiday meal services, one of the best ways to get to know the real people of a city on your travels is to get involved on a local level by volunteering with a nonprofit organization.
+From food drives and charity runs to lending a hand at local homeless shelters or holiday meal services, one of the best ways to get to know the soul of a city on your travels is to get involved on a local level by volunteering with a nonprofit organization.
 Meals on Wheels, The Salvation Army, and the Good Samaritan Society all begin looking for more volunteers as the holiday season approaches toward the end of fall.